 Warsaw Districts – Where to stay in Warsaw?

 This is an in-depth article about the districts of Warsaw.
 If you want to visit Warsaw, I suggest you get a hostel or a hotel in the Old Town Or Warsaw city center.
-Those are definitely the best place to stay in Warsaw while visiting.
-Ow, and if you are visiting you should also check these tours!).
+Those are definitely the best places to stay in Warsaw while visiting (Ow, and if you are visiting you should also check these tours!).
 If instead, you want to find out more about renting an apartment in Warsaw, keep reading to learn more about the districts in Warsaw.

 How could I possibly take a conscious decision about where to get a place to stay?